Attending a music recital is a common right of passage for the more affluent parents in our area.

 Medicine is about self-sacrifice and altruism.
 Don’t be a greedy doctor.

 Medicine is a helping profession.
 This is central to why it is a rewarding career path or even “a calling”.
 Further, medical martyrdom is even valued by many (who of course look down on those that don’t martyr themselves).
 Anyone who goes into medicine simply for the money won’t last very long.
 This is all true, but too much imbalance between effort and reward may also lead to a sub-optimal result.

-A well-balanced practice nourishes our heart (compassion), our mind (mentally stimulating), our spirit (a sense of purpose).
+A well-balanced practice nourishes our heart (compassion), our mind (mentally stimulating), and our spirit (a sense of purpose).
 However, it also involves money.
 Money is like the body of our practice.
-Our heart, mind, and spirit don’t survive too long if we neglect the reality of our physical needs.
-Conversely, focus on the physical/finances alone will lead to a shallow and unsatisfying career.
+Our heart, mind, and spirit won’t survive very long if we neglect the reality of our physical needs.
+Conversely, focusing on the physical/finances alone will lead to a shallow and unsatisfying career.
 Balance.

 We are also not in this alone.
 The demands of medicine are potentially infinite and can push out others in our lives.
 We need to avoid selling out our families for medicine.
 This includes both our time and money – which are really interchangeable.
 If you don’t get paid for your time now, then you can’t buy time later.
 Medical culture glorifies self-sacrifice, but should that include sacrificing our families too?

 The financial aspect of the altruism script is still enforced.

 Sadly, from within medicine, this can still occur through money shaming.
 However, it is even more strongly enforced by those outside of medicine.
 That becomes particularly acute during contract negotiations or when politically expedient.